dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::image type="content" source="media/aspire-dashboard.png" lightbox="media/aspire-dashboard.png" alt-text="A screenshot of the .NET Aspire Dashboard, depicting the Projects tab.":::

-Visit each link on the left navigation to view different information about the .NET Aspire project:
+Visit each page using the left navigation to view different information about the .NET Aspire resources:

 - **Resources**: Lists basic information for all of the individual .NET projects in your .NET Aspire project, such as the app state, endpoint addresses, and the environment variables that were loaded in.
 - **Console**: Displays the console output from each of the projects in your app.